Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

     }
 }
 EOF'
-# Reloads the firewall applicaiton to read in the new rules
+# Reloads the firewall application to read in the new rules
 sudo systemctl reload nftables

 # Checks for open port